Measuring Principles

 The emf-components mainly originate from fluid movements in the two capillary stylet canals, these are called streaming potentials.
 Also, the membrane potentials of plant cells when punctured by the stylets play a role but these provide the less fluctuating voltage levels of the signal: extracellular versus intracellular stylet tip positions.
 Other internal insect and plant voltage sources such as muscle and nerve potentials in the insect and fluctuating plant cell potentials (e.g. sieve element depolarizations) do not contribute to the signal since they are short-circuited by their surrounding hemolymph and plant tissue conductance respectively.

 The R-components, mainly caused by movements of the valves associated with the food and salivary stylet canals.
 The effect of valve opening is a reduction of the insect resistance - thus increasing the measured fraction of the internal emf-component voltages - and valve closing causing the opposite effect.
 Some (presumably small) resistance fluctuations may be caused by resistance changes due to a fluctuating composition of saliva and plant sap.
 The other important voltages sources that are modulated are the external (not biologically related) voltages from the user operated voltage source Vs and the (most of the time rather stable) electrode potentials caused by the insect and plant electrode interfaces acting as a galvanic element due to their metal-electrolyte differences.
-More source details and interactions between voltage sources and resistances are discussed in more detail in the next two sections.
+More source details and interactions between voltage sources and resistances are discussed in more detail in the next two chapters.

 5. Voltage sources in the circuit